 • Establish effective information and consultation structures and practices for employee representation.

-• Foster an organisational climate and culture in which employees feel psychologically safe and confident to use their voice and speak up.
+• Foster an organisational climate and culture where employees feel psychologically safe and confident to use their voice and speak up.

-• Train and develop line managers to facilitate employee voice in their people management behaviours and work relationships and make these part of their performance objectives.
+• Train and develop line managers to facilitate employee voice in their people management behaviours and work relationships, and make this part of their performance objectives.

 More on this topic